BenRogersWPG/WebSearch/README.md

 - Add ability to run extension from selected text in the terminal
 - Add links from extension settings mentioning other settings
 - Add support for more autocomplete search engine sources
+- Code a new setting to control user-defined search verbs
 - Translate the extension to other languages
 - Open search results in sidebar (webview)
 - Write more tests